Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Materials and methods

 \subsection{Powder and substrate materials}

 The employed powder is AISI 316L stainless steel, produced by Carpenter Additive.
 The powder chemical composition is reported in Table \ref{tab:powder-comp}.
 The physical properties of bulk AISI 316L are reported in Table \ref{tab:powder-prop}.
 The powder is characterized by a spherical shape, with a particle diameter in the range of $\num{45}-\SI{90}{\micro\meter}$.
-The powder was deposited on AISI 316L substrates having \SI{10}{\milli\meter} thickness and $\num{22}\times\SI{22}{\milli\meter\squared}$ dimensions.
+The powder was deposited on AISI 316L substrates having \SI{10}{\milli\meter} thickness and $\num{22}\times\SI{22}{\milli\meter\squared}$ dimensions, without any cooling system for the substrate.